 Figure 5: The 80/20 ball covering/holding rule Decision 5 A robot begins dribbling when it makes contact with the ball and stops dribbling when there is an observable separation between the ball and the robot.
 The restriction on dribbling distance was added to prevent a robot with a mechanically superior dribbler having unchallenged control of the ball.
 The distance restriction still allows dribblers to be used to aim and receive passes, turn around with the ball, and stop with the ball.
 Dribblers can still be used to dribble large distances with the ball as long as the robot periodically loses possession, such as kicking the ball ahead of it as human soccer players often do.
 The technical committee expects the distance rule to be self-enforced, i.e., teams will insure their software complies beforehand and may be asked to demonstrate this prior to a competition.
 Referees, though, will still call fouls for violations and may give a caution (yellow card) for situations of repeated violations. • Decision 6 The limitation to kicking speed was added to prevent a robot with a mechanically superior kicker from having too great of an advantage over opponents, or kicking the ball at speed unsafe for spectators.
 It is also believed that this will help encourage team play over single robot ability, in a similar way to the restrictions on dribbling.
 Decision 7 The current rule about scoring after chip kicks is defined in this section (subsection Indirect Free Kicks) only.
 During past competitions, some confusions occurred after robots chipped the ball and thereby caused own goals.
-For this reason, a strict interpretation of this rule is provided here: - If a robot chips the ball (no matter at which height it travels) at a team mate and the ball subsequently enters the own goal, the opponent team scores. - If a robot chips the ball at an opponent and the ball subsequently enters the own goal while staying below 150mm all the time after touching the opponent robot, the opponent team also scores. - If a robot chips the ball at an opponent and the ball subsequently enters the own goal after having been above 150mm for some time (and not being in constant touch with the ground afterwards) after touching the opponent robot, the opponent team does not score.
+For this reason, a strict interpretation of this rule is provided here: - If a robot chips the ball (no matter at which height it travels) at a team mate and the ball subsequently enters the own goal, the opponent team scores. - If a robot chips the ball at an opponent and the ball subsequently enters the own goal while staying below 150mm all the time after touching the opponent robot, the opponent team also scores. - If a robot chips the ball at an opponent and the ball subsequently enters the own goal after having been above 150mm for some time (and not being in constant touch with the ground afterwards) after touching the opponent robot, the opponent team does not score. • Decision 8 The offence on deliberately entering the referee walking area was added to discourage teams from driving through this area to gain tactical advantages.
+In particular, it should prevent teams from exploiting the fact that other teams might not have vision coverage of the referee walking area.
+It is understood that on occasion a robot can enter the area if it is out of control, or if it has been pushed into this area.
+Such cases should not be considered offences.
+However, the final decision as to what constitutes a deliberate violation is left to the referee.
 LAW 13 - Free Kicks Types of Free Kicks Free kicks are either direct or indirect.